-The Job Sauce is about to go into its third year of business and we couldn’t be more excited.
+The Job Sauce is about to go into its sixth year of business and we couldn’t be more excited.
 Anyone who has ever built a company from the ground up knows that you end up wearing a lot of different hats in the beginning.
 So as much as I’d like to be focusing solely on creative projects and revenue generating business development plans, I still work directly with our resume clients from time to time.
 There is a lot to learn by interacting individually with people.
 In addition to market research opportunities, I also can hear where the person is stopped as a human being, i.e. blind spots that are preventing them from moving things forward with velocity.

 In addition to being Cheif of Staff and the Vice President of Resume Services, I am also a program leader for a global training and development company.
 The courses and programs cover a range of topics, including communication, relationship building, leadership, and performance.
 Over the last decade, I have collectively coached and developed over 10,000 people.
 This has given me a unique insight into the way human beings operate, think and approach almost every area of life – particularly when it comes to their careers and professional relationships.